AckerlyXu/heima/articles/stream-analytics/stream-analytics-power-bi-dashboard.md

 Note that this tutorial demonstrated how to create but one kind of chart for a dataset.
 Power BI can help you create other customer business intelligence tools for your organization.
 For another example of a Power BI dashboard, watch the [Getting Started with Power BI](https://youtu.be/L-Z_6P56aas?t=1m58s) video.

-For further information on configuring a Power BI output and to utilize Power BI groups, review the [Power BI section](/documentation/articles/stream-analytics-define-outputs/#power-bi) of [Understanding Stream Analytics outputs](/documentation/articles/stream-analytics-define-outputs/ "Understanding Stream Analytics outputs").
+For further information on configuring a Power BI output and to utilize Power BI groups, review the [Power BI section](./stream-analytics-define-outputs.md#power-bi) of [Understanding Stream Analytics outputs](./stream-analytics-define-outputs.md "Understanding Stream Analytics outputs").
 Another helpful resource to learn more about creating Dashboards with Power BI is [Dashboards in Power BI](https://powerbi.microsoft.com/documentation/powerbi-service-dashboards/).

 ## Limitations and best practices

-Power BI employs both concurrency and throughput constraints as described here: [https://powerbi.microsoft.com/pricing](https://powerbi.microsoft.com/pricing "Power BI Pricing")
+Power BI employs both concurrency and throughput constraints as described here: [https://powerbi.microsoft.com/pricing "Power BI Pricing"](https://powerbi.microsoft.com/pricing "Power BI Pricing")

 Currently, you Power BI can be called roughly once per second.
 Streaming visuals support packets of size 15kb.
 Beyond that and streaming visuals will fail (but push will continue to work).